Sheikh Hasina: Post-premiership

 As of 10 September 2024, Hasina is facing 152 cases which include 135 for murder, 7 for crimes against humanity and genocide, 3 for abduction, 6 for attempted murder and 1 for the attack on a BNP procession.
-These cases include other former government officials - Home Minister Asaduzzaman Khan, Transport and Bridges Minister and concurrent Awami League secretary-general Obaidul Quader, and others.
-The Bangladesh International Crimes Tribunal opened an investigation on charges of genocide and crimes against humanity against her and nine senior government and Awami League officials over their role in the crackdown on the protests following a petition by the father of a killed student.
+These cases include other former government officials – Home Minister Asaduzzaman Khan, Transport and Bridges Minister and concurrent Awami League secretary-general Obaidul Quader, and others.
+The International Crimes Tribunal opened an investigation on charges of genocide and crimes against humanity against her and nine senior government and Awami League officials over their role in the crackdown on the protests following a petition by the father of a killed student.
 The BNP requested India to extradite Sheikh Hasina to Bangladesh for prosecution against the cases registered on her.

-On 21 August, the Yunus interim government ordered the revocation of all diplomatic passports including Hasina's.
+On 21 August, the interim government of Muhammad Yunus ordered the revocation of all diplomatic passports including Hasina's.
 On 29 August, the interim government issued an ordinance revoking a law providing special privileges to the Sheikh–Wazed family, including Sheikh Hasina, under which it was enacted in 2009.
-On 17 October, the International Crimes Tribunal issued an arrest warrant against her for alleged "crimes against humanity" committed during the July massacre.
+On 17 October, the International Crimes Tribunal issued an arrest warrant against her for alleged crimes against humanity committed during the July massacre.
 On 5 December, the tribunal banned her speeches and related broadcasts from being published in Bangladesh.

-Presence of a large number of secret prison cells or aynaghars during Sheikh Hasina's 15 years was brought to the public eye by The Commission for Inquiry on Enforced Disappearance and was officially visited by Chief Adviser Muhammad Yunus with victims and press in February 2025.
+The presence of a large number of secret prison cells or aynaghars during Sheikh Hasina's 15 years was brought to the public eye by The Commission for Inquiry on Enforced Disappearance and was officially visited by Chief Adviser Muhammad Yunus with victims and press in February 2025.
 At least one detention centre, next to Dhaka International Airport, with many tiny, dark cells had been bricked up to hide it after the regime fell.
 500 to 700 cells were found throughout the country.
 People were incarcerated sometimes for many years, and many are thought to have been killed.

-A report titled White Paper on State of Bangladesh Economy published on 1 December 2024, estimated that up to US$16 billion was annually diverted through money laundering during Sheikh Hasina's tenure as Prime Minister from 2009 to 2024, adding up to more than $240 billion over 15 years.
+A report titled White Paper on State of Bangladesh Economy, published on 1 December 2024, estimated that up to US$16 billion was annually diverted through money laundering during Sheikh Hasina's tenure as prime minister from 2009 to 2024, adding up to more than $240 billion over 15 years.
 In December 2024, the Bangladeshi government opened an investigation against Hasina, her son Sajeeb Wazed Joy, and her niece, Tulip Siddiq, who is an MP and was then a cabinet minister in the United Kingdom, over allegations of embezzlement of $5 billion in funds for the construction of the Rooppur Nuclear Power Plant using offshore accounts in Malaysia.
 On 24 December, the Bangladeshi government formally requested the Indian Ministry of External Affairs to extradite Hasina.